fkrestan/k8s-node-startup-timer/README.md

 - The startup time of the test Pods should be minimal, but the delay of the image pull might be considerable.
 Consider mirroring the image into your private registry and using that instead.
+We do provide the time-to-schedule metric, but that leaves out an important part of the process.

+  The time-to-schedule is intended as more of a control metric for cases where an image pull wildly differs between tested clusters or test runs.
 - Curiously enough, it seems that Node startup time varies by AWS region.
 We recommend to test each region that you have a workload in.
 - Different clusters will have different startup times.
 Things like cloudinit,